esa/mo-services-java/RELEASING.md

     * Release it if everything looks alright
     * Or Drop it if there are errors

-4. Tag the release in GitHub  (tag name example: release-10.0)
+4. Tag the release (tag name example: release-10.0)
+    * Tag: `git tag release-XX.Y`
+    * Then push it to the repo: `git push origin --tags`

 5. Create a Pull Request from the new version branch to master.
 Please squash it.

+6. Create a GitHub release in: https://github.com/esa/mo-services-java/releases

 Extra